 If you wish, you can click on each of the areas to view the individual results.

-First thing is to head back to your WordPress admin panel and instal some backup software.
+The first thing is to head back to your WordPress admin panel and install some backup software.

 Whenever you undertake any major changes to your site, it’s important to run a backup just in case something goes wrong.